How to Apply

 The honours degree equivalent for students applying to the Clinical Area should include:

 Applicants to the Clinical Area are expected to have a general background and knowledge in core content areas of psychology.
-Of the six other full-courses, one full-course or two half courses in each of the following core content areas, taken at the senior undergraduate level, are accepted as satisfying this expectation:
+This requirement may be fulfilled by advanced standing (A- or better) in one full-course or two half courses at the senior undergraduate level (i.e. 3rd or 4th year) in each of the following core content areas:

 * Applications from students who plan to limit their studies to the MA degree in the Clinical Area are strongly discouraged.